LiLabAtVT/LabPlayGround/HOWTO_OOD.md

 ssh -N -L 8787:owl002:41399 songli@LOGIN-HOST
 ```
 1. the owl002:41399 will change every time based on which worknode is allocatedto you.
 2. songli@LOGIN-HOST will be songli@owl2.arc.vt.edu.
 I typically set this as an environmental variable.
+You should use your login information for this step.
+Use OWL2 or OWL3 is usually better because they are less crowded.
 3. to further simplify the login process, you want to setup public key authentication to avoid using 2 factor.

 The next step is to open a browser and use http://localhost:8787 to connect the Rstudio.